Shakeskeyboarde/mknew/README.md

 ## Git Sources

-If the source (`-s` option) is a Git URL, then the repository will be [sparse cloned](https://git-scm.com/docs/git-sparse-checkout) using the Git CLI, into a temporary directory which is deleted before the process exits.
+If the source (`-s` option) is a Git URL, then the repository will be [sparse cloned](https://git-scm.com/docs/git-sparse-checkout) (using the Git CLI) into a temporary directory, which will be deleted before the process exits.

 Supported Git URL protocols are: `ssh`, `git`, `git+ssh`, `https`, `http`, and `file`.
 The [scp-like](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols) syntax is also supported (eg. `user@server:project.git`).